friends-of-presta/security-advisories/_posts/2023-10-25-franfinance.md

 ---
 layout: post
-title: "[CVE-2023-43139] Improper Neutralization of Special Elements used in an OS Command in Franfinance module for PrestaShop"
+title: "[CVE-2023-43139] Improper Neutralization of Special Elements used in an OS Command in the Franfinance module for PrestaShop"
 categories: modules
 author:
 - 202 ecommerce.com